-Potential voice majors must present a memorized performance of two or three art songs or a combination of art songs and arias in contrasting styles and from different historical periods.
+Auditionees must present a memorized performance of three art songs, at least one in a foreign language and one in English, in contrasting styles, from different historical periods, and from the standard vocal literature.
 These works should reflect the student’s level of technical and interpretive skill.
-If previous study has included significant repertoire in a language other than English, one piece performed in the audition should be representative of the singer’s competence in that language.
+If previous study has included significant repertoire in musical theater, one of the three pieces performed in the audition may be representative of the singer’s competence in that genre.

 Vocal applicants requiring a Bucknell accompanist for their audition must provide copies of their audition music about two or three weeks in advance of the audition date to the music department.
 This audition music is to be computer scanned and sent as an email attachment to: firstname.lastname@example.org

 String applicants for a degree in music should prepare two works in contrasting style and a three-octave scale (two-octave for double bass) of the applicant’s choice.
 The following repertoire is offered as a guide to applicants in choosing materials for the audition but is not prescriptive.